GrimDevelopment/bypass/README.md

 If you would rather use the Unlicense version, use [this commit and behind](https://git.gay/a/bifm/commit/5db9b17f7796bac35170e00acfe9da043cbc4b29).

 ## Roadmap
-- Add proper documentation (40% done).
+- Add proper documentation (60% done).
-  - Merge `./docs/EXAMPLE.md` and `./docs/SITES.md`.
   - Write more contributing information.
-  - Add API docs and instance list.
 - Improve frontend site.
-  - Get rid of EJS entirely, make frontend entirely static.
-  - Detect when the site itself is down, like previous version.
+  - Detect when the site itself is down via the frontend, like previous version.

 ### Sites being planned